fschn90/nixos/README.md

 but also, when adding a new dashboard it needs to be imported manually with the grafana web interface and then exported as json first, and only then to be added to the config via the above code. this adds the specific datasource uid to the json.

+2. Node Exporter Dashboard graphs, displaying `no data` when selecting time range smaller than 24h.
+Because the dashboard is expecting prometheus to scrape every 15s.

 ### Firefox-syncserver <a name="syncserver"></a>